Almost ready to go

 Employer Identification Number

-An EIN is to your business what a Social Security number is to you.
-It’s obligatory for the purposes of tax, opening a business bank account and hiring employees.
+You use a Social Security number as an EIN for your business.
+It is mandatory to complete the reasons to pay taxes, open a bank account to do business, and find employees.
 The IRS website’s application system issues an EIN free of charge.

-The IRS issues this number free of charge, and you can apply for it online, by fax, or through mail.
-Even if your LLC has no employees, many banks still require an EIN to open a business account.
-Having an EIN also helps separate your personal and business finances, which is important for maintaining liability protection.
-If your LLC has more than one member, obtaining an EIN is mandatory regardless of whether you plan to hire employees.
+This number is free of charge, and it can be applied for either online, by fax, or by mail to the IRS.
+Although your LLC does not hire workers, most banks insist on an EIN in order to open a business account.
+An EIN will also assist in separating your personal and business finances, which is significant in keeping your liability intact.
+In case your LLC includes more than one member, you must acquire an EIN whether you are intending to employ workers or not.

 Publication Requirement

-New York requires a new LLC to file a notice of formation in two newspapers (one daily and one weekly) for six weeks.
+New York needs a new LLC to publish a notice of formation in two newspapers (one each day and one weekly) during a period of six weeks.
 The newspapers have to be designated by the county clerk in the county where your LLC is located.
 After your work is published, you are required to file for a certificate of publication at the Department of State and pay $50.(Department of State)

 Publication Requirement: New York’s publication law greatly separates itself from most states which is why this step should be on your business launch checklist.
 LLCs have to comply with the rule of a publication in two newspapers and the elected county clerk will decide which corresponds.